Lucy Owen: Personal life

 Owen married fellow Welsh television presenter Rhodri Owen in June 2004 at St Andrew's Church in St Andrews Major near Dinas Powys.
 The couple co-parent together in Cowbridge.
 After trying to conceive, the couple undertook treatment via IVF.
-Their child, Gabriel, was born on 10 March 2008 by Caesarean section, weighing 5 lb 12oz (2.3 kg).
+Their child was born on 10 March 2008 by Caesarean section, weighing 5 lb 12oz (2.3 kg).

-Owen has worked with St John Ambulance, and Bobath Children's Therapy Centre Wales, which provides specialist Bobath therapy to children who have cerebral palsy; she is also an ambassador for Tŷ Hafan, the hospice for children in Wales, and the Prince's Trust in Wales.
+Owen has worked with St John Ambulance.

 In 2023, Owen came close to losing her eyesight due to a detached retina, only discovering the problem during a routine eye test.